MicrosoftDocs/azure-stack-docs/azure-local/deploy/deployment-local-identity-with-key-vault.md

 ## Post-deployment steps

-After deploying the system, confirm the deployment was without AD (AD-less) and verify secrets are getting backed up to Key Vault.
+After deploying the system, confirm the deployment was AD-less and verify that secrets are being backed up to Key Vault.

 ### Confirm the system was deployed without Active Directory